vladflore/blog/_posts/2021-05-05-9-months-later.markdown

 #### Algorithms and data structures

 You may like it, or you may hate it, but you need them!
 Any self-respecting software engineer should know some basics algorithms and data structures and should be prepared to look them up either online or in some CS textbook.
-Internet has no shortage of information on them and people have created entire businesses around them, plus if you want to work at one of the FANG companies you definitely need to be comfortable solving algorithmic problems.
+Internet has no shortage of information on them and people have created entire businesses around them, plus if you want to work at one of the FAANG(Facebook, Amazon, Apple, Netflix, Google) companies you definitely need to be comfortable solving algorithmic problems.

 Truth be told, if you do HTML and CSS you most likely do not need them, but as soon as you start writing code, you have to deal with algorithms,